Ashrakk/Berghem_Bike/README.md

 # Berghem_Bike

-## A Bike Sharing Project, made from scratch.

-## Link to the live website
+# Link to the live website

 https://www.davidevertigocuni.eu/

+## A Prototype of a Bike Sharing Website, made from scratch.

 ### What's the purpose of this project?